 Bhutanatha Group of Temples Badami

 A couple of minutes further from the museum along the lake are the 11th-century Mallikarjuna temples and the Bhuthanatha temples built between the 7th and the 11th centuries.
-The temples are worth visiting for their the exceptional architecture and tranquil surroundings.
+The temples are worth visiting for the exceptional architecture and tranquil surroundings.

 To Reach Badami